-

 The two most common types of corporate business entity in the UK are private companies limited by shares and public limited companies (“PLCs”).
 Each type of company has a share capital, which is held by members called “shareholders”.
 Both private companies and PLCs are regulated primarily by the UK’s Companies Act 2006 (the “Companies Act”) and secondary legislation made under the Companies Act.
 Private companies and PLCs are similar in most respects, but there are some important differences, perhaps the most significant of which is that a PLC is permitted to offer equity or debt securities to the public, whereas a private company cannot.
 For this reason, PLCs are subject to more stringent requirements under the Companies Act, including in relation to minimum share capital, changes to capital structure, paying dividends, the timing and content of financial statements, number of directors and how shareholder decisions are made.

-The term “public limited company” refers to the legal structure of a company and not to whether its securities are admitted to a trading platform.
-In this sense, a company might be a PLC but not a “public company” in the sense often meant in colloquial parlance.
-For this reason, it is common in the UK to use the term “publicly traded company” or, erroneously but nonetheless often, “listed company” to describe a company whose shares are publicly traded.
-Indeed, we occasionally use the expression “listed company” in this chapter, given its widespread use in the market (despite the technical inaccuracy of that description).
+The term “public limited company” refers to the legal structure of a company and does not necessarily indicate that its securities are admitted to a trading platform.
+Therefore, a company might be a PLC but not a “public company” in the colloquial sense.
+In the UK, it is common to use the term “publicly traded company” or, erroneously but nonetheless often, “listed company” to describe a company whose shares are publicly traded.

 Other types of corporate structure beyond limited companies do exist, but they tend to be used only in specific circumstances.
 For example, partnerships and limited liability partnerships (“LLPs”) are often used for professional services businesses, such as accountancy, legal, consultancy, and medical practices, as well as for specific purposes within fund structures.
-Entities such as open-ended investment companies (the UK equivalent of a “SICAV”) are often used for retail investment funds.
+Entities such as open-ended investment companies (the UK equivalent of a Société d’Investissement à Capital Variable (SICAV) are often used for retail investment funds.
 There are also types of entity that are used in a not-for-profit context (for example, for charitable purposes).
 Because each of these types of entity are significantly less common, we do not discuss them in further detail in this chapter.

 -